-2.15 The replacement bowling green for Wymott Bowling Club will be located on a grass field to the south of the existing prisons, to the south-west of the roundabout on the internal access road to the prisons.
+2.16.
+The replacement bowling green for Wymott Bowling Club is proposed be located on a grass field to the south of the existing prisons, to the south-west of the roundabout on the internal access road to the prisons.